 - Cook pasta: Cook the pasta al dente (recipe below).

-- Cook sauce: Cook butter, flour, and seasonings and whisk in milk and cream.
+- Make sauce: Cook butter, flour, and seasonings.
+Whisk in milk and cream, then stir in cheeses.

-- Bake: Sprinkle the crumb topping over the mac and cheese and bake.
+- Bake: Spoon into a casserole.
+Sprinkle the bread crumb topping over the top and bake.
 Easy peasy!

 - Leftovers: Keep leftover baked mac and cheese in a covered container in the refrigerator for up to 5 days or freeze portions in zippered bags for up to 3 months.
 Reheat on the stovetop or in the microwave with a little milk added to loosen the cheese sauce.

-- Make Ahead: Prep mac and cheese ahead (keep the topping separate) and keep it covered in the refrigerator for up to 2 days.
+- Make Ahead: Prep mac and cheese ahead and keep it covered in the refrigerator without topping for up to 2 days.
 Let the mac and cheese rest at room temperature for about 45 minutes.
 Stir in ½ cup of warm milk after baking for 20 minutes.
 Add topping and bake until hot and bubbly.

-- Freezing: Freeze unbaked mac and cheese (without the topping) by assembling it in a foil-lined casserole dish.
-Once frozen, lift the casserole out and wrap it in plastic wrap (so the casserole dish can be used elsewhere) and freeze.
-To bake, return the casserole to the baking dish and thaw overnight in the refrigerator.
+- To bake, return the casserole to the baking dish and thaw overnight in the refrigerator.
 Let the mac and cheese rest at room temperature for about 30 minutes.
 Add topping and bake until hot and bubbly.

 More Cheesy Baked Pasta

-Did you make this Baked Mac and Cheese?
-Leave us a comment and a rating below!
+Did you make this Baked Mac and Cheese recipe?
+Leave a rating and comment below!

 Ingredients